KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 ## Note Taking

-If you can or want, write into the book
+If you can or want, write into the Book.
+If not, write down on a sepperate medium.

+- Read actively

 # References